What financial information is required on the application?

 Who do I contact with questions regarding the scholarship application process?

-All program questions about the Cooke Foundation program (eligibility, funding, program structure) should be directed to the Cooke Foundation Help Desk via email to email@example.com or call 800-941-3300.
+All questions about the application or Young Scholars Program should be directed to the Cooke Foundation Help Desk via email to email@example.com or call 800-941-3300.

 What the Scholarship Covers